 True Vitality Plant Protein Shake – Made by Green Foods, this powder is spiked with ample protein (mostly pea, rice and hemp), greens, probiotics, enzymes, fiber, vitamins and minerals.
 It’s stated to be vegan, soy-free, and gluten-free, but does contain barley grass.

-Ultra-Shake Vegan & Paleo Power Shakes – They’ve partenered with BadAss Vegan to make a VeganLife Shake and also have paleo varieties that appear to be dairy-free and hemp protein dense.
+Ultra-Shake Vegan & Paleo Power Shakes – Ultra-Shake originally partenered with BadAss Vegan to make a VeganLife Shake and they also have paleo varieties that appear to be dairy-free and hemp protein dense.
 But note that they do have flavors made with whey, and though it comes in a bottle, it’s a mix that you “just add water to” right in the bottle.

 Vega One All In One Nutritional Shake – Last, but certainly not least (falling victim to alphabetical order!), Vega’s broad, all-vegan, soy-free, gluten-free product range includes this tasty range that is constantly being tweaked to perfection.
 Loads of protein, probiotics, antioxidants and other goodies in this very popular powder.
 See my Full Review.